Krocsky/elasticsearch-docker/README.md

-### Elasticsearch
+# Elasticsearch

-just for elasticsearch Dockerfile
+for elasticsearch Dockerfile